nodejs/email/README.md

 ## nodejs.org email aliases

-nodejs.org aliases are managed by the Foundation.
+nodejs.org aliases are managed by the Linux Foundation.
 In order to set one up:

 * create an iojs.org alias and associate the intended recipients to it.
 * email 'helpdesk@rt.linuxfoundation.org' requesting that the nodejs.org point to the alias.
-  In the email, cc our Foundation contact and provide context as to why the alias is needed.
+In the email, CC a Node.js Foundation contact (Executive Director or other staff) and provide context as to why the alias is needed.

 ## License & copyright

-The contents of this repository is Copyright (c) 2015 The Node.js Foundation and licensed under the MIT licence.
+The contents of this repository is Copyright (c) Node.js Foundation and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE.md file for more details.